damurashov/Reciprocal-Receptacles/README.md

 # What else can I use it for?

-Under the hood, it's just a slightly obscure (due to the use of generic programming) subscription mechanism, so you can use it for pretty much anything.
+At the end of the day, it's just a slightly obscure (due to the use of generic programming) subscription mechanism, so you can use it for pretty much anything.